-The purpose of this Allocations Scheme is to set out:
+The purpose of the Allocations Scheme is to set out:

-- the basis for prioritising the allocation of all housing support to persons whose eligibility and need for accommodation has been established in accordance with Section 20 of the Housing (Miscellaneous Provisions) Act 2009 (and associated regulations), and - 2. the basis for prioritising transfer applications from a Dublin City Council (DCC) tenancy or other housing support including Approved Housing Body (AHB), Social Housing Leasing Initiative, Rental Accommodation Scheme (RAS) and Housing Assistance Payment (HAP).
+- The basis for prioritising the allocation of all housing support to persons whose eligibility and need for accommodation has been established in accordance with Section 20 of the Housing (Miscellaneous Provisions) Act 2009 (and associated regulations). - The basis for prioritising transfer applications from a Dublin City Council (DCC) tenancy or other housing support including Approved Housing Body (AHB) Social Housing Leasing Initiative, Rental Accommodation Scheme (RAS) and Housing Assistance Payment (HAP).